tagehenry/mcmd/README.md

 ### Options

 - `--unsecure`, `-u`   : Use the password from `config.json` instead of prompting (not recommended for production)
-- `--script`, `-s`     : Run the script specified in the config on remote hosts (this will execute a script that is on the remote device)
+- `--script`, `-s`     : Run the script specified in the config on remote hosts
 - `--verbose`, `-v`    : Display command output in the console
 - `-vv`                : Display both output and errors in the console
 - `--log`, `-l`        : Log all output and errors to `output.log`